vLLM¶

 Speculative Decoding (SpD) Support with vLLM¶

-Currently, SpD via draft model is supported.
+Currently, SpD via draft model and PLD is supported.

 Limitations¶